Kombat

-Kombat (the place of the giraffe) is a mine and its associated settlement at the southern margin of the Otavi Mountain Range in northern Namibia.
+Kombat is a mine and its associated settlement at the southern margin of the Otavi Mountain Range in northern Namibia.
 It is situated 37 km East of Otavi on the B8 to Grootfontein.
 Kombat at its peak had over 1,000 inhabitants.
 As of 2015 it is almost abandoned, although Kombat Primary School still operates at reduced capacity, and a clinic is serving the remaining inhabitants.

-In the vicinity, Welwitchia Health Training Center brought life to the known ghost town of Kombat.
-It offers Bachelors of Nursing Science program, Enrolled Nursing Science and Midwifery as well as Bachelor of Information and Communication Technology.
+In the vicinity, the Welwitchia Health Training Center brought life to the known ghost town of Kombat.
+It offers a Bachelors of Nursing Science program, Enrolled Nursing Science and Midwifery as well as a Bachelor of Information and Communication Technology.

-There are also recreational facilities such as Kombat Lodge where visitors and people of the town can enjoy themselves.
+There are recreational facilities such as Kombat Lodge where visitors and people of the town can enjoy themselves.